 Once all documents are received your application can be reviewed for admission.
 It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if references are not received in advance of deadlines.

 Proceed to the SGS online admissions application now.

 Please note: If you are in the process of applying to graduate programs for next fall AND you have an A minus average, then you should seriously consider applying to scholarship programs such as the Ontario Graduate Scholarship (OGS) and the Social Science and Humanities Research Council masters or doctoral fellowships (SSHRC).

 OGS holds a competition for which Canadian Citizens Permanent Residents and non-Canadians (Visa students) who are Ontario residents at the time of application are eligible.
-Click here for more details: OGS info.
-Please contact Carolynn Branton if you have any questions after reviewing the information provided in the link.
 All applicants who wish to be considered for an OGS in support of anticipated participation in a graduate program in the Department of Political Science at the U of T must apply through the Department’s Graduate Office.
 If you are applying elsewhere OGS applications are required for each program you wish to be considered for.

 SSHRC holds a competition for both master’s and doctoral fellowships available only to Canadian Citizens or Permanent Residents who are entering a graduate program.
 For the masters competition, if you are currently registered you apply through your current university.
 If you are not currently registered but graduated recently check with the institution you were registered with.
 In some cases you can apply through your university and in others you have to apply directly to SSHRC.

 For the doctoral competition, if you are currently registered, you apply through the university at which you are currently registered.
 If you are not a registered student this fall you must apply directly to SSHRC.